Gary Russell Libby: Exhibitions curated

-The Celebrating Florida – Works of Art from the Vickers Collection exhibition curated by Libby won the 1995 State of Florida Sesquicentennial Award.
-The exhibition, including a companion book and video, toured the state throughout 1995 and concluded at the State Capitol Gallery in the newly constructed capitol building in Tallahassee, Florida.
+The Celebrating Florida – Works of Art from the Vickers Collection exhibition, curated by Libby, won the 1995 State of Florida Sesquicentennial Award.
+The exhibition, which included a companion book and video, toured the state throughout 1995 and concluded at the State Capitol Gallery in the newly constructed capitol building in Tallahassee, Florida.

 Publications and books

 Gary R. Libby has edited and written books and catalogs on a number of topics in the arts and humanities to include: